jpfulton/blog/content/blog/2023-07-15-github-reusable-workflows/index.md

 What differentiates a resuable workflow is the trigger included in the `on` block.
 To create a resuable workflow, the `on` block must include a `workflow_call` trigger.
-This section, optionally composed of `inputs` and `secrets` that can be passed to the worflow by its callers, marks the workflow in GitHub as callable be other workflows.
+This section, optionally composed of `inputs` and `secrets` that can be passed to the worflow by its callers, marks the workflow in GitHub as callable by other workflows.

 Input variables are declared in the `inputs` block.
 Each input variable may be marked as required and declares an associated type.
-Only `boolean`, `number` and `string` types may be used. **Sequence types are not currently supported.** At the start of workflow execution, the parser examines the required inputs and should one be missed by a caller or of an incorrect type, the workflow will generate errors before even hitting the runner.
+Only `boolean`, `number` and `string` types may be used. **Sequence types are not currently supported.** At the start of workflow execution, the parser examines the required inputs and should one be missed by a caller or is of an incorrect type, the workflow will generate errors before hitting the runner.
 Input variables may be referenced later in the resuable workflow file using the following syntax and the inputs context:
 `${{ inputs.dotnet-version }}`.